-In 2015, she attended a Climate Reality Leadership Corps training with former Vice President Al Gore and an impressive roster of world-renowned experts where she learned extensively about the science of the climate crisis, powerful and effective communication practices, and leadership skills to pull it all together for greatest effectiveness.
-She has returned numerous times to serve as a mentor to new leaders.
-She was awarded their highest honor, the Green Ring Award, in 2019 by Al Gore at the Minneapolis training for her contributions.
+In 2015, she attended a Climate Reality Leadership Corps training with former Vice President Al Gore and world-renowned experts.
+There, she learned extensive facts about the science of the climate crisis, and powerful communication and leadership skills.
+She has returned numerous times to serve as a mentor to new leaders, contributing to growing the movement for change.

 In 2017, she co-founded and served as the founding chapter chair of The Climate Reality Project: Chicago Metro Chapter.
 She structured the organization’s foundation, built a leadership team, grew an online presence, and helped grow the chapter to over 600 members with a dozen action teams.
 During this time, she set aside her creative practice.

 Jennifer helped secure Chicago’s commitment to renewable energy.
 She was one of a handful of people in the room negotiating final details.
 City Council unanimously passed the resolution in April 2019.
 Soon after, Al Gore personally presented Climate Reality’s highest honor, the Green Ring Award, to Jennifer in 2019 in Minneapolis.

 In 2021, just as Jennifer was stepping back from her chapter involvement to return to creative endeavors, the United Nations Association of Chicago awarded the chapter a Global Goals Award for climate action.
 And after years of advocacy work, chapter members celebrated as our state coalition secured Illinois’ commitment to renewable energy in the fall of 2021.